top of page

 Alycia Shufelt, Camille Vanstone, Cecil Klassen, Clinton Ncube, Emma Barnes, Erika Aarsteinsen, Ethan Quenneville, Gabrielle Flores, Heather Hachey, Jason Gillis, Kassidy Toner-Tait, Kate Miazga, Lealah Flynn, Mackenzie Beirnes-Daniels, Nadia Ahmed, Natalie Pieterman, Natasha Dufresne, Nicole Hill, Nolan Burridge, Ryleigh Gaudreau, Sadie Pollock.

-The works in this exhibition have been created by students enrolled in the Visual Research course in the second year of the Fanshawe College Fine Art program.
+The works in this exhibition were created by students enrolled in the Visual Research course in the second year of the Fanshawe College Fine Art program.

 List of Artists: